britzl/defads/README.md

-# Defold Ads Library Project
+# Defold Ads library project
 This project is a [Defold](https://www.defold.com) library project that can be used in Defold games and applications targeting mobile devices to show ads provided by several different ad networks.
 The library currently supports:
 * [Leadbolt](https://www.leadbolt.com)
 * [Appnext](https://www.appnext.com)